MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 It also uses the StartupScript parameter to specify a script that configures the session.

 As an alternative to using the SecurityDescriptorSDDL parameter, you can use the ShowSecurityDescriptorUI parameter, which displays a property sheet that you can use to set permissions for the session configuration.
-When you click "OK" in the property sheet, the tool generates an SDDL for the session configuration.
+When you click OK in the property sheet, the tool generates an SDDL for the session configuration.

-### -------------------------- EXAMPLE 4 --------------------------
+### Example 4: Return a configuration container element
 ```
 The first command uses the Register-PSSessionConfiguration cmdlet to register the MaintenanceShell configuration.
 It saves the object that the cmdlet returns in the $s variable.
-PS C:\>$s = Register-PSSessionConfiguration -name MaintenanceShell -StartupScript C:\ps-test\Maintenance.ps1
+PS C:\>$s = Register-PSSessionConfiguration -Name MaintenanceShell -StartupScript C:\ps-test\Maintenance.ps1

 The second command displays the contents of the $s variable.
 PS C:\>$s